Sheep count flowers

 ISBN: 978-987-47079-3-2

-Do you know what sheep count to sleep?
+Do you know what sheep count to fall asleep?
 Flowers.
-One sunflower, two roses, three geraniums, four jasmine and so on.
-They also tell tales about rhinos, airplanes, rainbows, and other sheep that live far away.
+One sunflower, two roses, three geraniums, four jasmines, and so on.
+They also tell stories about rhinoceroses, airplanes, rainbows, and other sheep that live far away.

-Later, when they are already asleep, sometimes they have nightmares, and sometimes they fly free between blue, purple, green and white dreams.
+Later, when they are already asleep, sometimes they have nightmares, and sometimes they fly freely through blue, purple, green, and white dreams.

-“Sheep count flowers to sleep: one sunflower, two roses, three geraniums, four jasmine and so on.”
-With these words begins the poetic tale of the Peruvian author, just published by Limonero.
-If many of us count little sheep to attract sleep, what will sheep count when they can’t sleep?
-This is the idea that runs through the pages, illustrated with brushstrokes of colors that look like watercolors.
-Chirif, author of the award-winning book Inside a Zebra, published by the same label, also imagines that sheep dream of wolves and that before going to sleep “they tell stories about rhinos, planes, rainbows and other sheep that live far away”.
-A beautiful album with several layers of meaning.
+“The sheep count flowers to fall asleep: one sunflower, two roses, three geraniums, four jasmines, and so on.”
+With these words begins the poetic story by the Peruvian author, recently published by Limonero.
+If many of us count sheep to bring on sleep, what do sheep count when they can’t fall asleep?
+This is the idea that runs through the pages, illustrated with brushstrokes of color that resemble watercolors.
+Chirif, author of the award-winning book Inside a Zebra, published in the country by the same imprint, also imagines that sheep dream of wolves and that before sleeping, “they tell stories about rhinoceroses, airplanes, rainbows, and other sheep that live far away.”
+A beautiful picture book with multiple layers of meaning.

 “The fragmentary thoughts are like dreams themselves, and their sparkling boldness will draw those who long to wander the wilds of consciousness.”